 ACOG supports an integrated maternity care system that facilitates collaboration among licensed and accredited clinicians across all birth settings, standardized safety, transfer and transport protocols, and risk-appropriate care at designated facilities.
-Safety concerns are greater in states where there is no requirement for midwives to work collaboratively with hospital-based providers or under common practice guidelines and transfer protocols.
+Safety concerns are greater in states where there is no requirement for midwives to work collaboratively with hospital-based clinicians or under common practice guidelines and transfer protocols.

 A prior cesarean birth is one of several conditions indicating increased risk.
 For safety reasons, ACOG recommends that a trial of labor after cesarean be undertaken in facilities with trained staff and the ability to begin an emergency delivery.
 The availability of timely transfer and an existing arrangement with a hospital for such transfers are prerequisites for considering a home birth.